 As far as heel height is concerned, you’re going to want to go with a heel that is appropriate for your level of “mobility”, your anthropometry, and your height.
 The longer your legs are, the more your knees will need to track forward to keep your back relatively upright in the squat.
 The stiffer your ankles are, the more “lift” you will need from the heel to compensate.
 The taller you are, the bigger the heel needs to be relative to your size as a human being.

-On the other hand, MaxBarbell makes far more affordable products than the ones Rogue tends to carry.
+In my opinion, the best place to buy Oly shoes is MaxBarbell.
+MaxBarbell makes far more affordable products than the high end Adidas/Nike types.
 If you don’t want to drop $150-200 on a pair of brand name Oly shoes, go to MaxBarbell and you’ll find options for well under $100.

 Weightlifting Shoe Drawbacks